CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/reference.rst

 --------------

-The **Data** tab allows the selection of training data to be used to generate a surrogate model (:ref:`Surrogate-Data-Form`).
+The **Data** tab allows the selection of training data to be used to generate a surrogate model (:ref:`fig.surrogate.data`).
 If the session is associated with a flowsheet data (results from a single flowsheet run, optimization runs, or UQ samples), then the flowsheet data is available to be the training data and the table will be populated accordingly.

-.. _Surrogate-Data-Form:
+.. _fig.surrogate.data
 .. figure:: figs/data_form.svg
    :alt: Surrogate Data Form
    :name: fig.surrogate.data